-One Warrant to Purchase Share of Common Stock
+One Warrant to Purchase

+Share of Common Stock

-This is a firm commitment public offering of units of securities (each, a "Unit"), each Unit consisting of one share of common stock, \$0.0001 par value per share, and one warrant to purchase share of common stock of BioRestorative Therapies, Inc., a Delaware corporation.
-Each warrant is immediately exercisable for share of common stock at an exercise price of \$ per share (or % of the price of each Unit sold in this offering) and will expire years from the date of issuance.
+This is a firm commitment public offering of 5,882,352,941 units of securities (each, a "Unit"), each Unit consisting of one share of common stock, \$0.0001 par value per share, and one warrant to purchase share of common stock of BioRestorative Therapies, Inc., a Delaware corporation.
+Each warrant is immediately exercisable for the purchase of share of common stock at an exercise price of \$\\$\$ per share (or % of the price of each Unit sold in this offering) and will expire years from the date of issuance.

 Our common stock is presently traded on the OTC Market under the symbol "BRTX."
 We have applied to have our common stock and the warrants offered pursuant to this prospectus listed on The Nasdaq Capital Market under the symbols "BRTX" and "BRTXW," respectively, which listing is a condition to this offering.
 No assurance can be given that our application will be approved.
-On August 5, 2021, the last reported sales price for our common stock as quoted on the OTC Market was \$0.0045 per share.
+On October 7, 2021, the last reported sales price for our common stock as quoted on the OTC Market was \$0.0034 share.

-The share and per share information in this prospectus do not reflect a contemplated reverse split of our outstanding common stock at a ratio contemplated to be not less than 1-for-20 and not more than 1-for-4000 to occur concurrently with or before this offering.
+The share and per share information in this prospectus do not give effect to a contemplated reverse split of our outstanding common stock at a ratio of not less than 1-for-20 and not more than 1-for-4000 to occur prior to this offering.